JanHalozan/iTunesConnectAnalytics/README.md

 [![CircleCI](https://circleci.com/gh/JanHalozan/iTunesConnectAnalytics/tree/master.svg?style=shield)](https://circleci.com/gh/JanHalozan/iTunesConnectAnalytics/tree/master)

-A nodejs module wrapping the iTunes Connect Analytics API.
-Allows retrieving data available under the `App Analytics` section of iTunes Connect.
+A nodejs module wrapping the AppStore (formerly iTunes) Connect Analytics API.
+Allows retrieving data available under the `App Analytics` section of AppStore Connect.

 _If you're building a dashboard for yourself or your company you might be better off with checking out [Databox](https://databox.com) (where I currently work) where we provide a super easy to set up iTunesConnect integration as well as a Google Play Developer Console integration._